Scientific Fellow (Postdoctoral Researcher)

-Complex Systems: Cities, Road Networks, Urban Dynamics, Discrete Models
+Complex Systems: Power Grids, Brain Networks, Cities, Road Networks, Urban Dynamics, Discrete Models

 Research Tools: Geographical Information Systems (GIS), Video and Image Processing, Network Analysis, Statistical Analysis